kbirk/esper/README.md

         cubeTextureDeferred.resolve();
     });

-    // create empty cube map to be written to. var cubeMapTexture = new TextureCubeMap({
+    // Create empty cube map to be written to. var cubeMapTexture = new TextureCubeMap({
         width: 512,
         height: 512